geoffwithers/README-Generator/README.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Features
-It can be run from your terminal!
+N/A
 ## Languages & Dependencies
 inquirer, fs, util
 ## How to Use This Application:
-JavaScript, Node.js, inquirer, fs
+JavaScript, Node.js, inquirer, JSON
 ## Contributors
 geoffwithers
 ## Testing